scaffold-eth/create-eth/contributors/TEMPLATING.md

 ## Merging package.json files

-The package we use to merge package.json files [merge-packages](3) will use the last version of a dependency given a conflict.
+The package we use to merge `package.json` files [merge-packages](3) will attempt to find intersections of dependencies or use the latest version of a dependency in case of a conflict.

 For example:

 ```
+version on file one: ~1.2.3
+version on file two: ^1.0.0
+resulting version: ~1.2.3

+version on file one: ^1.0.0
+version on file two: >=1.2.0 <1.3.0
+resulting version: ~1.2.0

 version on file one: 1.0.0
 version on file two: 0.1.0
 resulting version: 0.1.0